runeberry/ValheimServerGUI/README.md

 In order to run ValheimServerGUI, you will need the following:

-* **Windows 10 x64-based PC** - Other Windows configurations may or may not work. 🤷‍♀
+* **Windows 10 or 11 x64-based PC** - Other Windows configurations may or may not work. 🤷‍♀
 * **.NET 6 Desktop Runtime** - If you don't have it, you should be prompted to install it when you first run this app.
 Otherwise, you can install the latest release [here](https://dotnet.microsoft.com/download/dotnet/6.0) (under ".NET Desktop Runtime 6.X.X").
 * **Valheim Dedicated Server** - Comes free with your purchase of Valheim.
 See the installation guide [here](https://github.com/runeberry/ValheimServerGUI/wiki/Installing-Valheim-Dedicated-Server).